 - provides redress to children if their rights are breached.

 We are committed to working collaboratively with children and young people, the legal community and wider civil society to secure rights protections for children in Scotland as set out in international law.
-As such, the Advisory Group has urged the Scottish Government to draw from this draft Bill to inform their wider public consultation.
+As such, the Advisory Group has urged the Scottish Government to draw from this Bill to inform their wider public consultation.

 This would ensure that a Children’s Rights (Scotland) Bill – informed through wider consultations – could be introduced into the Scottish Parliament in autumn 2019.
 This would mark the 30th Anniversary of the UNCRC and allow for it to be passed before the end of the parliament in 2021.